Skip to main content

 • Who will need to use it?
 Clarify which tools you're replacing, which are staying, and which you'll need to integrate with platforms like Content Management Systems (CMS).
 Decide if the tools can merge or if the integration will require extra configuration.

 • What outcomes are important - Consider the result the web server software needs to deliver to be successful.
 Think about what capability you want to gain or what you want to improve and how you will be measuring success.
-For example, you may wish to enhance website performance by seeking faster load times and smoother user experiences.
-Alternatively, enhanced security could be your focus, aiming to bolster your defenses against cyber threats and protect user data.
+For example, you may wish to optimize your website for quicker loading times.
 You could compare web server software features until you're blue in the face.
 But, you could waste a lot of time if you aren't thinking about the outcomes you want to drive.

 • How it would work within your organization - Consider the web server software selection alongside your workflows and delivery method.
 Test what is working well and identify the areas causing issues that need attention.
 Remember, every business is different, so don't assume that because a tool is popular, it'll work in your organization.